 Catholic recovery from porn and sex addiction

 We follow the magisterial teachings of the Catholic Church on life, sexual morality, and family issues.
-Non-Catholics are welcome, if they want to live according to these principles on masturbation, contraception, marriage/divorce, sex before marriage and same-sex relations, sexual addiction, etc. There are no dues or fees.
+There are no dues or fees.
 We are self supporting through our own contributions.

 Why is Lust Recovery successful when other attempts to beat porn and lust have failed?

 Lust Recovery is a comprehensive restoration of our spiritual lives.
 It also instills the spiritual discipline of accountability with daily and weekly activities, both individually and in groups.